Riskfuel-Collaborations/rf-hacks/rf-bsm/README.md

 ## Constraints/Requirements

-The `riskfuel_test.py` file has validation code on how each team will be evaluated.
-I must be able to download your git repo, run `pip install -r requirements.txt`, and then run
+The `riskfuel_test.py` file has validation code describing how each team will be evaluated.
+We must be able to download your git repo, run `pip install -r requirements.txt`, and then run

 ```bash
 python riskfuel_test.py --data <validation.csv>